 "One of the first places to start is your high school," suggests Okun.
 "Check with the career or counseling center.
 They usually have a list of available scholarships."

-These scholarships range from community-based scholarships, such as those offered by local credit unions and grocery stores to global scholarships offered through service organizations, such as Rotary International or Lions Clubs.
-Many workplaces offer matching scholarships to the children of employees, and students can check with a local church, temple or mosque for potential awards.
+These scholarships range from community-based scholarships, such as those offered by local credit unions and grocery stores to global scholarships offered through service organizations like Rotary International or Lions Clubs.
+Many workplaces also offer matching scholarships to the children of employees, and students can check with a local church, temple, or mosque for potential awards.

 Okun also suggests looking online.
-There are many websites that offer free scholarship searches, such as the Discover Student Loans Free Scholarship Search.
-Once you start running an online search, it's easy to see that there are thousands of scholarships available, with awards ranging from $250 to more than $10,000.
+You can use a free online search tool to help you find scholarships based on academics, hobbies and interests, family background, and more.
+Once you start running an online search, it's easy to see that there are thousands of scholarships available—with awards ranging from $100 to $250,000.

 Some college scholarships are a little off-the-wall or aimed at a group of people with specific characteristics.
 "Duck Brand® duct tape offers a scholarship for winners who create prom dresses from duct tape," Okun points out.
 There are scholarships offered to those who are tall or those who do well in a mock stock market competition.
 It's even possible to find scholarships for trade schools.